LEARN THAT EXTRA SKILL. USE IT!!

-1. You don’t need any specific qualifications to start as a trainee, although employers may expect you to have KCSE (A-D-), or similar qualifications, in English, Math and at least one
+1. You don’t need any specific qualifications to start as a trainee, although employers may expect you to have KCSE (A-D-), or similar qualifications, in English, Maths, and at least one.

 3. Ability to attend and participate actively in all our tuition and practical sessions.
 Science subject, or a technical subject.
 Previous experience in electrical or electronics work could be helpful when looking for work.